 I have said many times that I knew from the age of seven, that I wanted to be an engineer.
 What I don't often say is that originally, I wanted to be a pilot in the Marine Corp.
 As part of that, my college choice was the United States Naval Academy in Annapolis, Maryland.
 However, I found out that I was partially color blind, I sent away (there was no Google then) for the medical regulations for entering the service academies.
 I took that to my eye doctor and he administered the tests.
 Fail!
 So that was the end of my desire to be a Marine pilot.
 The next best thing would be an aeronautical engineer.
 If you can't fly them, then design them.
 I scouted the country for colleges with that program.
 There were very few.
 Embry-Riddle and Parks College at Saint Louis University were the two standouts.
 Eventually, I decided that I wanted to attend Embry-Riddle.
-While in high school, the Guidance Department advised us to apply to at least three colleges, your first choice, a second choice, and a fall-back school that you knew you could go to.
+While in high school, the Guidance Department advised us to apply to at least three colleges, your first choice, a second choice, and a fall-back school that you knew you could get into.
 My choices were Embry-Riddle, University of Connecticut, and New Haven College.
 I did just that, with an unexpected result.
 I was flatly rejected by my fall-back school, wait listed by UConn, and accepted by Embry-Riddle.

 At the age of eighteen, I was off to college in Daytona Beach, Florida.
 What could go wrong?
 My best friend had offered to drive the 1,100 miles, figuring it would be a great adventure.
 In those days, I95 ended in Richmond, VA and we would take US 15 and US 301 through most of the South.
 These two sheltered white kids from the North, were appalled at what they saw.
 White only and Black only rest rooms, despite the 1964 Civil Rights Act.
 The poverty was nothing like what we saw in Connecticut The fact that we managed to make the trip without getting stopped was a miracle.
 After a couple of days hanging on the beach, John headed home and I was off to registration.